Kong/kongponents/docs/components/catalog.md

 - `errorStateActionRoute` - Route for error state action
 - `errorStateActionMessage` - Button text for error state action

-If using a CTA button, a `kcardcatalog-error-cta-clicked` event is fired when clicked.
+If using a CTA button, a `KCatalog-error-cta-clicked` event is fired when clicked.

-<KCardCatalog
+<KCatalog
   title="Catalog with error"
-  :items="getItems(6)"
+  :fetcher="fetcherXs"
   :hasError="true"
   errorStateTitle="Something went wrong"
   errorStateMessage="Error loading data."